HenriEdwards/User-Management-System/README.md

 #### To use the app locally.
 - Clone the repository
+- In the Frontend, remove the API calls to the hosted backend on RENDER "https://user-live.onrender.com/".
+  - All API calls should just be 'api/....'
 - Navigate to the backend & frontend via a terminal and type in both. `npm install`.
 - Navigate to the backend & frontend via a terminal and type in both. `npm run dev`.